bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 ##### Cooking

 Some cheeses (soft fresh cheeses and bloomy rinds) are made *without* the curd going through a phase of heating and stirring.
-For most of these types, the cur is held at the ripening temperature until the mass has achieved the goal acid development and textures, at which point it is ladled, scooped, or drained right into the forms.
+For most of these types, the curd is held at the ripening temperature until the mass has achieved the goal acid development and textures, at which point it is ladled, scooped, or drained right into the forms.

 Almost all other hard cheeses will go through a phase where the curd is heated and stirred.
 This is sometimes called `scalding` instead of `cooking`.